DavidVollendroff/DavidVollendroff.github.io/_posts/2019-11-22-"Play faster," they said..md

 ![Graph](/img/speed chart.png){: .center-block :}

 Gold 1 is the rank where players spend the lowest proportion of their time in a match moving at speeds that throttle alone can't reach.
 While Grand Champions spend more than half of their time using wavedashes, dodges or good-old-fashioned boost to travel.
 It's unsurprising then that they consistently have the *lowest* average boost level, even though they consistently collect the *highest* number of small boost pads as they move.

+Seeing that the higher ranked a player is the faster he or she is likely to be driving shouldn't at all suggest to us that the key to ranking up is something that starts with "drive faster".

 # Some food for thought

 I know that many people who've read this far are thinking, "David, 'play faster' isn't meant literally.
 It's about decisiveness.
 Do whatever you're going to do, but do it quickly."

 If that's the case, that sacrificing the quality of your decisions for the speed you enact them is the path to success, then we should be able to find data that supports it.
-If it's better to leap without thinking then we should expect GC's to spend more time on the offense, forsaking the option to fall back and think some more like those poor Platinum schlubs.
+If it's better to leap without thinking then we should expect GC's to spend more time on the offense, forsaking the option to fall back and think some more like those Platinum-tier small-brains.

 The data *does* show GC's spend the most time in the attacking third!